samonfire-adm/CodeChallangesByRochak/Question Series/Basic/problem 2/readme.md

 like there is an rectangle where length is 32m and breadth is 16m so using the formulae LxB we get 32m X 16m =512m<sup>2
 <!-- Basic/Solution1.md -->
  - Solution is been Uploaded already on YT
- - Link Is As follow:
+ - Link Is As follow: [HomeWork Video](https://youtu.be/Zv14ZcKelH8)
  - And also Code solution is been updated [here](https://github.com/samonfire-adm/CodeChallangesByRochak/blob/main/Question%20Series/Basic/problem%202/home.py)